Nov 21, 2024

 The first step toward enrollment for credit classes at Prince George’s Community College is to complete and submit an Application for Admission.

-Students planning to enroll in Continuing Education classes should refer to the procedures found for students in About Continuing Education Courses and Programs .
+Students planning to enroll in Continuing Education classes should refer to the procedures found for students in Continuing Education Courses and Programs .

 Eligibility for Admission